Meeting and exceeding analyst predictions: Transocean Ltd. (RIG)

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 16934538 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 22482797 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Transocean Ltd. (RIG) in the eye of market guru’s